-Use the knife to cut 10 cm off the bottom of one water bottle.
+Use a knife to cut 10 centimeters (4 inches) off the bottom of a 2-liter plastic water bottle.

 Remove the bottle cap.
-Attach the coffee filter to the outside of the bottle neck using the elastic band.
+Attach a coffee filter to the outside of the bottle neck using an elastic band.

-Cut 10 cm off the top of the second water bottle.
+Cut 10 centimeters (4 inches) off the top of a second 2-liter plastic water bottle.

-Pour the gravel into the bottle opening.
-The coffee filter should stop it falling through the bottle neck.
-Add the coarse sand on top of the gravel.
-Tip the fine sand on top of the coarse sand to create a layered effect.
+Pour gravel into the bottle opening.
+The coffee filter should prevent it from falling through the bottle neck.
+Add coarse sand on top of the gravel.
+Tip fine sand on top of the coarse sand to create a layered effect.

-Pour the dirty water into the filter to test it.
+Pour dirty water into the filter to test it.
 The water collected in the lower bottle should be filtered clear.
-Your filter will now be complete.
+Your filter is now complete.

-To make even cleaner water add a layer of carbon on top of the fine sand.
+Use beach or play sand for the fine sand.
+Aquarium rocks are a good choice for the rocks.
+To make even cleaner water add a layer of carbon or charcoal on top of the fine sand.

 Be careful when cutting the bottles, and get adult supervision if necessary.